-“The agency’s top research priority remains the development of safe, practical, effective and long-lasting fertility control methods for wild horses and burros,” said Black Rock Field Office Assistant Manager, Andy Boerigter.
+“The Black Rock Field Office’s research priority remains the development of safe, practical, effective and long-lasting fertility control methods for wild horses to create better balance within the ecosystems on Winnemucca District’s public lands,” said Black Rock Field Office Manager, Mandy DeForest.

 The purpose of the gather was to prevent undue or unnecessary degradation of the public lands associated with excess wild horses, to restore a thriving natural ecological balance and multiple-use relationship on public lands, consistent with the provisions of Section 1333(b) of the 1971 Wild Free-Roaming Horses and Burros Act.
-By balancing herd size with what the land can support, the wild horse staff aimed to address resources issues related to drought and past fire damage and protect habitat for other wildlife species such as sage grouse, pronghorn antelope and mule deer.
+By balancing herd size with what the land can support, the wild horse staff aimed to address resources issues related to past drought to protect habitat for other wildlife species such as sage grouse, big horn sheep, pronghorn antelope and mule deer.
 Removing excess animals will enable significant progress toward achieving the Standards for Rangeland Health.

-Gather reports and additional information for the Calico Complex Wild Horse Gather were posted on the BLM website at https://www.blm.gov/programs/wild-horse-and-burro/herd-management/gathers-and-removals/nevada-winnemucca-do-black-rock.
+Gather reports and additional information for the Calico Complex Wild Horse Gather were posted on the website at https://www.blm.gov/programs/wild-horse-and-burro/herd-management/gathers-and-removals/nevada/2023-calico-complex-wild .

 The BLM manages more than 245 million acres of public land located primarily in 12 western states, including Alaska, on behalf of the American people.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 Our mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.